ArtemisLabsOS/Artemis-dev-tool/README.md

 - click LOAD UNPACKED and upload build folder

 ## How to use
-Open the application that you want to inspect with chrome and open chrome's inspector window.
+Open the application built with GraphQL on Chrome and open inspector window.
 Artemis will appear and will render once a GraphQL query is detected from the site.
 If a website or hosted site you are currently testing contains Apollo Client, you should be able to see its inMemory cache.
 Otherwise, it will display empty object.

 ## Core features
 - Display schema, query, and GraphQL response with endpoint detection